-The coastal zone of New York State is perhaps more diverse than that of any other state in the United States, encompassing two Great Lakes (Erie and Ontario), two Great Rivers (Niagara and the St. Lawrence), the mighty Hudson, extensive estuarine waters with watersheds that range from the completely urban to mixed suburban/agricultural, and open ocean waters.
-While the State's different coastal regions share some common characteristics and pressing needs, in other ways they are each unique and present unique challenges for coastal stakeholders and resource managers.
-NYSG's program is developed with this diversity of settings and challenges in mind.
+The coastal zone of New York State is perhaps more diverse than that of any other state in the United States, encompassing two Great Lakes (Erie and Ontario), two Great Rivers (Niagara and the St. Lawrence), the mighty Hudson, extensive estuarine waters with watersheds that range from the completely urban to mixed suburban and agricultural, to open ocean waters.
+While the State's different coastal regions share some common characteristics and pressing needs, in other ways they are each unique and present distinct challenges and opportunities for coastal stakeholders and resource managers.
+NYSG's program is developed with this diversity of communities, settings, and objectives in mind.
+(NOTE: The term coastal used throughout this document includes all the Great Lakes, estuarine, and marine coastlines mentioned here.)

 NYSG is an active participant in regional programming within three different Sea Grant regions (the Northeast, the Mid-Atlantic and the Great Lakes).
-More than 85 percent of New York's 19 million people live within a short distance of the State's 3400 miles of Great Lakes, estuarine and marine coastline.
+More than 85 percent of New York's 19 million people live within a short distance of the State's 3,400 miles of Great Lakes, estuarine and marine coastline.
 With so much of the State's economy and population relying upon and impacting the State's marine and Great Lakes resources, there is a compelling need for informed management of the interactions between people and the ecosystems associated with these areas.
-As a university-based program committed to developing and extending peer- reviewed science to its stakeholders, NYSG is well-positioned to assist all levels of government and private entities by "Bringing Science to the Shore."
+As a university-based program committed to developing and extending peerreviewed science to its stakeholders, NYSG is well-positioned to assist all levels of government and private entities by "Bringing Science to the Shore."
 As a university-based Federal-State partnership, NYSG is jointly overseen by the State University of New York (SUNY) and Cornell University through a Board of Governors representing both institutions.

 In a time of accelerating economic, environmental, and scientific developments and change, NYSG serves as an important partner in helping New York's diverse coastal communities to respond to rapid economic and environmental changes.
+NYSG's critical role supporting our coastal communities is ever more relevant and apparent in times marked by the COVID-19 pandemic, enhanced impacts of climate-related changes, and active institutional work towards social, racial, and environmental justice and equity.

-(The term coastal used throughout this document includes all the Great Lakes, estuarine, and marine coastlines mentioned above.)
-NYSG supports the development of objective, peer- reviewed scientific information about New York's coastal resources that is needed for current and future decision-making.
+NYSG supports the development of objective, peer-reviewed scientific information about New York's coastal resources that is needed for current and future decision-making.
 NYSG communicates the important results of these and other scientific studies in forms useful to its stakeholders and its partners in New York's coastal communities.
 These partners and stakeholders include coastal residents, coastal businesses and their workers, policy-making officials and the management and scientific staff of municipal, State, and Federal governments and agencies, as well as teachers and students.
 Through the development and dissemination of scientific research-based information, tools, and expertise, NYSG, working with these stakeholders and partners, uses an integrated approach to advance its three Program Objectives, described below.